Public App review

 The more functional aspect of social investing with Public is that users can leave a comment when they buy or sell a stock.
-Ideally, you can follow fellow traders who leave helpful commentary about why they’re making specific trading decisions.
+Ideally, you can follow other users who leave helpful commentary about why they’re making specific trading decisions.
 It’s worth noting, though, that there’s some bias in this system.
 You can only discuss a stock when buying or selling it, not when looking at it and deciding against trading it.

 Public App Customization and Layout

 Customer support isn’t as exciting as technical features, but this is an area where Public excels compared to other brokerages.
 The Public app offers in-app, real-time text chat support.
 That means that if you have a question, you can get it answered immediately without even leaving the app.

 Public Platform Differentiators

-Public isn’t the only mobile-centric, commission-free brokerage on the market.
+Public is one of several mobile-centric investment apps offering commission-free trading.
 Most notably, this app has a tremendous amount in common with Robinhood, which is much more well-established.
-Like Public, Robinhood offers commission-free trading for most US stocks and ETFs and real-time trading on fractional shares.
+Like Public, Robinhood offers completely free trading for most US stocks, ETFs, and cryptocurrency, as well as real-time trading for fractional investing.

-The main thing that differentiates Public, then, is its social investing component, although we wouldn’t say that this is groundbreaking.
-There are other social brokerages and social stock research tools, so Public’s main contribution is to bring together social trading and fractional shares.
+The main thing that differentiates the Public app is its social investing component, although we wouldn’t say that this is groundbreaking.
+There are other social brokerages and social stock research tools, so Public’s main contribution is to bring together social trading and fractional investing.
 This isn’t to say that’s not a good combination or that the brokerage has little to offer, but it seems like it reinvented the wheel to a large extent.

 What Type of Trader is Public Best For?

-Public is best for new investors who want to start investing with a brokerage that offers either a social experience or real-time investing in fractional shares.
+The Public app is best for new investors who want to start investing with a brokerage that offers either a social experience or real-time investing in fractional shares.
 The fact that Public investment accounts don’t have minimum balances is a plus compared to other brokers that offer commission-free stock trading.
 In addition, fractional share investing makes this brokerage very accessible to first-time investors who don’t have a lot of cash to put into the market.
-In addition, dividend reinvestment helps orient this app towards long-term value investors who are looking for a brokerage with which to save for retirement.
+Dividend reinvestment helps orient this app towards long-term value investors who are looking for a brokerage with which to save for retirement.